Return to the Newsroom

 As with asset deals, there are several exemptions to income tax, which are targeted mostly towards natural persons.
 An advantage is that share deal is not subject to VAT.

-VAT in relation to Real Estate transactions
+VAT in relation to Real estate transactions in the Czech Republic

 The following real estates are exempt from VAT: